SergiuPert/codecool-shop/README.md

 Website features:
 - Login and register functionality implemented through ASP.NET Core Identity
-- ASP.NET Core Entity framework Database
+- Microsoft SQL Database created with the ASP.NET Core Entity Framework
 - Users can add products to cart and add/remove from the product quantity
 - Checkout page